-- The Wand® for precise and painless anesthesia
+- The Wand® for targeted painless anesthesia

 - Dental sedation in pill form if you need extra help relaxing